mandelsoft/spiff/README.md

 ---

-**NOTE**: *Active development on spiff is currently paused, including Pull Requests.
-Very severe issues will be addressed, and we will still be actively responding to requests for help via Issues. `spiff++` is a fork of spiff that provides a compatible extension to spiff based on the latest version offering a rich set of new features not yet available in spiff.
+**NOTE**: *Active development on spiff is currently paused, including Pull Requests. `spiff++` is a fork of spiff that provides a compatible extension to spiff based on the latest version offering a rich set of new features not yet available in spiff.
 All fixes provided by the original spiff project will be incorporated into spiff++, also.
-This is the last fork version of the original spiff tool.
-Because there will be no way back to the spiff source base, this version will be the basis for the first version for a new independent spiff++ repository.*
+Because there will be no way back to the spiff source base a new independent spiff++ repository has been created to continue development of spiff++.*
 ---

 *spiff* is a command line tool and declarative in-domain hybrid YAML templating system.
 While regular templating systems process a template file by substituting the template expressions by values taken from